Let’s take a quick look at the most exciting thing to come to front end web layout in a long time. That is the technology called CSS Grid.

 Introduction to CSS Grid:

-Rather than having to deal with tables, flex boxes, floats and positioning – we now have this amazing, two dimensional layout mechanism, which allows us to control all aspects of our rows and columns, at the same time.
-Grid is one of the most powerful specification that, when combined with other parts of CSS such as flexbox, can help you create layouts that were previously impossible to build using plain CSS.
+Rather than having to deal with tables, flex boxes, floats, and positioning – we now have this amazing, two-dimensional layout mechanism, which allows us to control all aspects of our rows and columns, at the same time.
+Grid is one of the most powerful specifications that, when combined with other parts of CSS such as flexbox, can help you create layouts that were previously impossible to build using plain CSS.

 The grid also gives us a flexible way to change the position of elements completely through CSS, without changing a single line in the HTML code.
 This can be used with media queries to alter the layout at different breakpoints.